Website relaunch without ranking loss: The complete guide

 Content Migration: More Than Copy-Paste

-Content migration is one of the most labor-intensive parts of a relaunch -- and one of the most underestimated.
+Content migration is one of the most complex parts of a relaunch – and one of the most underestimated.

 Step 1: Categorize content